tibetty/osm2geojson-lite/README.md

 1. Workloads include the boundary XML and JSON of 4 administrive areas (zhucheng, hebei, tokyodo, usa)
 2. Call each conversion for 100 rounds to mitigate the impacts of GC and other factors
 3. For each script, run as many as times seperately and then calculate the average cost time (ACT for short)
-4. The speedup# listed in blow table are coarse lowest value of dividing the ACT of `osmtogeojson` by the one of this library
+4. The # listed in the table below are coarse lowest values of dividing the ACT of `osmtogeojson` by the one of this library
 ```
 $ cd bench
 $ node o2gl-bench.js